top of page

 1. For Regular Members:

-1. To attend the General Assembly of the Alliance or any special meeting called for a specific purpose.
+1. To attend the International Assembly of the Alliance or any special meetings called for a specific purpose.

 3. To register a dissenting opinion, criticism and suggestion to any constituted body of the Alliance.